diegomrodrigues/study_notes/Natural Language Understanding/Transformers/Intuition/Transformers e Relacionamentos Linguísticos de Longo Alcance.md

 #### 3. Desambiguação de Sentido de Palavras

-A capacidade de considerar um amplo contexto permite aos transformers desambiguar palavras com múltiplos sentidos de forma mais precisa [10].
+==A capacidade de considerar um amplo contexto permite aos transformers desambiguar palavras com múltiplos sentidos de forma mais precisa [10].==

 Exemplo: "I walked along the pond, and noticed that one of the trees along the *bank* had fallen into the water after the storm."